ibm-cloud-docs/devsecops/devsecops-evidence.md

 ### v2 evidence summary
 {: #devsecops-v2-evidence-summary}

 The DevSecOps pipeline creates an evidence summary document.
 This document contains the most recent of all evidence that is created during each of the continuous integration builds that deploy an image, and the evidence that is created during the deployment itself.
 The summary is created for the change request that is required to deploy any stage.
-This format of evidence is not yet supported by the {{site.data.keyword.compliance_short}} integration.

 ```bash
 interface Summary {